XinJingHao/PPO-Continuous-Pytorch/README.md

 '--EnvIdex 5' for 'HalfCheetah-v2'
 ```

+P.S.

+if you want train on BipedalWalker-v3, BipedalWalkerHardcore-v3, or LunarLanderContinuous-v2, you need to install **box2d-py** first.

-P.S. if you want train on 'Humanoid-v2' or 'HalfCheetah-v2', you need to install **MuJoCo** first.
+if you want train on Humanoid-v2 or HalfCheetah-v2, you need to install **MuJoCo** first.

 ### Visualize the training curve
-You can use the tensorboard to visualize the training curve.
+You can use the [tensorboard](https://pytorch.org/tutorials/recipes/recipes/tensorboard_with_pytorch.html?highlight=tensorboard) to visualize the training curve.
 History training curve is saved at '\runs'

 ### Hyperparameter Setting
 For more details of Hyperparameter Setting, please check 'main.py'